Botafogo FR: The SAF Era

 At the 2023 Campeonato Brasileiro, Botafogo, then thought of as a team that at most would fight for a spot in the top 6, shocked everyone by coming in first place after only 3 rounds, then leading the league by 13 points after 19 matches and on course to have the greatest first half of a season in Brazilian football history.
 In June 2023, coach Luís Castro accepted an offer from Al Nassr of the Saudi Pro League, paving the way for the arrival of Portuguese manager Bruno Lage.
 However, due to poor results and controversies, Lage was dismissed after about 3 months.
 For the remainder of the 2023 season, with the coaching position vacant, Botafogo's SAF leadership decided to promote two fan favorites to key positions in the team's management: a former coach of Botafogo's U-23 team, Lúcio Flávio, was appointed interim coach, with former Argentine defender Joel Carli as his assistant.

 Constant change of managers caused Botafogo to have the biggest title collapse in football history, as the team won only 2 of their last 17 fixtures, not only losing the title to Palmeiras but dropping to 5th in the table and losing the automatic qualification spot for the Copa Libertadores.
 A round of 16 exit in the Copa do Brasil, a quarterfinal exit in the Copa Sudamericana, and a disappointing Campeonato Carioca made the year one of the most painful seasons in the club's history.

 The total debt owned by the club has been reduced and now sits at around 730 million reais.

+In 2024, under Portuguese manager Artur Jorge, Botafogo rebounded from the previous season's collapse to win both major competitions it contested.
+On 30 November, the club won the Copa Libertadores for the first time, defeating Atlético Mineiro 3–1 in the final at the Estadio Monumental in Buenos Aires despite playing with ten men from the opening minute after Gregore was sent off 30 seconds into the match.
+Eight days later, Botafogo defeated São Paulo 2–1 to win the 2024 Campeonato Brasileiro Série A, its third Brazilian championship and first since 1995.
+The club finished the season with 79 points, six ahead of runners-up Palmeiras, completing the first Copa Libertadores–Brazilian league double in its history.